primo-io/prototype-documentation/index.md

 You can find more info about the project on the [primo.io](http://primo.io) website.

 ##IMPORTANT
-The documentation and instructions inclosed in this document will allow you to produce a Primo prototype as show in this video, which is different to the final product.
+The documentation and instructions inclosed in this document will allow you to produce a Primo prototype as shown in this video, which is different to the final product.
 However, we will also keep releasing the necessary documentation for updates and new versions of the Primo Play Set, including files for the final product, as and when we have them tried and tested.

 ##MORE IMPORTANT